 But I’m not giving up yet on reaping the potential of clear glowing skin.
 I spoke to natural skin care experts and dermatologists to find out how to make sense of the madness to actually get those miracle results.
 Here, what they say you should know before investing in a pricey skin oil.

-You can tell a lot just by feeling the consistency of the face oil, says Julie Elliott, creator of natural San Francisco–based brand In Fiore.
+Sleep On It You can tell a lot just by feeling the consistency of the face oil, says Julie Elliott, creator of natural San Francisco–based brand In Fiore.
 Thinner oils absorb slower into the skin, while heavier oils can be more absorbent.
 Some thinner oils including grapeseed, prickly pear, and evening primrose are high in linoleic acid, an omega-6 fatty acid found in plant oils, which is excellent for getting rid of inflammation or for calming acne-prone skin.
 Most oil blends mix both thick and thin oils for optimal absorption.
 “You don’t want an oil that’s going to sit on top of skin,” because it can’t absorb and do its job, she says.

 When testing formulations, Elliott applies the oil after cleansing before bedtime.
 If her face is irritation-free and looks healthy in the morning, she’s heading in the right direction.
 On the other hand, if her skin feels too dry or too oily, she knows the oil is not a fit and continues to tweak the recipe.
 (While oils can be applied morning and night, Elliott suggests experimenting with oils in the evening.)